paresh1994/Line-Chart-in-swift-4/README.md

 # LineChart in swift 4
-This code demostarint how to create own line chart without using third party library.
+This code demostarint how to create own line chart with cool animation without using third party library.
 It is contain one small file LineChart.swift for linechart draw.

 # How to use